liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

     	}
     }

-Once you've implemented your `UpgradeStepRegister` interface, you’ll have to use its `register` method to specify your upgrades, defining from which versions you want to upgrade, to the version it will be upgraded to.
+Once you've implemented the `UpgradeStepRegister` interface, you’ll have to use its `register` method to specify your upgrades, defining the versions you want to upgrade to the version you're upgrading to.

 Each upgrade is represented by an upgrade registration.
-An Upgrade registration is an abstraction for the changes you need to apply to the database from one version to the next one.
+An upgrade registration is an abstraction for the changes you need to apply to the database from one version to the next one.

-To define a registration, you need to provide:
+To define a registration, you need to provide

 - the bundle symbolic name of the module.
-- the schema version your module wants to upgrade from (as a String)
+- the schema version your module wants to upgrade from (as a `String`)
-- the schema version your module wants to upgrade to (as a String)
+- the schema version your module wants to upgrade to (as a `String`)
-- a list of UpgradeSteps
+- a list of `UpgradeSteps`

 For example, here is an upgrade process for the `com.liferay.calendar.service`
 module: